Simon Hullihen

-Simon Hullihen (/hʌllɪhɛn/ HULL-i-hen) MD, DDS (December 10, 1810 – March 27, 1857) was a dental surgeon born in Point Township, Northumberland County, Pennsylvania.
-He completed his medical degree and then was inspired to seek a career in oral and maxillofacial surgery.
+Simon Hullihen (/hʌllɪhɛn/ HULL-i-hen) MD, DDS (December 10, 1810 – March 27, 1857) was a dental surgeon born in Point Township, Pennsylvania.
+He completed his medical degree and was inspired to seek a career in oral and maxillofacial surgery.
 Regarded as the first oral surgeon in the United States, he helped to develop many modern techniques of maxillofacial surgery and contributed to the establishment of oral and maxillofacial surgery as a surgical specialty.

 Life

 Simon was born into an Irish-American family of farmers in Northumberland County, Pennsylvania in about 1810.
 At about the age of nine, he fell into a lime kiln and hurt both of his feet so badly that he was left bedridden for two years.
 It was during this experience, frequently treated by local physicians, that he decided to pursue medicine as his career.
-He obtained his MD from Washington Medical College, in Baltimore in 1832.
-He also started his career as an instructor there but eventually moved to Canton, Ohio to practice medicine.
-He then moved to Pittsburgh where he met his future wife Elizabeth, whom he married in 1835.
-He and wife Elizabeth planned to relocate to Kentucky but Simon became too ill to complete the journey.
-So instead, they settled along the way in Wheeling, West Virginia, still a part of Virginia at that time.
-There he opened a practice devoted to surgery of the mouth, head, and neck.
+He obtained his MD from Washington Medical College, in Baltimore in 1832, and also started his career as an instructor there but eventually moved to Canton, Ohio to practice medicine.
+He then moved to Pittsburgh where he met his future wife Elizabeth, whom he married in 1835, they planned to relocate to Kentucky but Simon became too ill to complete the journey.
+So instead, they settled along the way in Wheeling, West Virginia, still a part of Virginia at that time, where he opened a practice devoted to surgery of the mouth, head, and neck.
 In 1857 at about the age of 47, Hullihen died of pneumonia from typhoid fever.